AlibabaCloudDocs/ecs/intl.en-US/Pricing/Billing methods/No Fees for Stopped Instances (VPC-Connected).md

 ## Disable the No Fees for Stopped Instances \(VPC-Connected\) feature

-This section describes how to disable the No Fees for Stopped Instances \(VPC-Connected\) feature for all applicable instances in your account.
-The instances do not enter the No Fees for Stopped Instances \(VPC-Connected\) state when they are stopped.
+This section describes how to disable the No Fees for Stopped Instances \(VPC-Connected\) feature for all applicable instances within your account.
+After this feature is disabled, the instances do not enter the No Fees for Stopped Instances \(VPC-Connected\) state when they are stopped.

 If an instance is in the No Fees for Stopped Instances \(VPC-Connected\) state, its computing resources \(vCPUs and memory\) and public IP address are already recycled.
 Therefore, after the No Fees for Stopped Instances \(VPC-Connected\) feature is disabled, no fees are charged for the computing resources \(vCPUs and memory\) until these resources are reassigned when the instance is restarted.
 The status of the IP address is subject to the type of the IP address.